Cairnarvon/uptime/doc/index.rst

 any child processes, because parsing ``uptime(1)``'s output is cheating.

 In the course of determining the uptime, this module may also determine the boot time.
-Therefore, it also provides a way to get at that.
+Therefore, it also provides a way to get at that:
+:func:`uptime.boottime`.

 It also exposes various platform-specific `helper functions`_, which you probably won't need.

+You can download the latest version of this library here_, or install it using :program:`easy_install` or :program:`pip` in the usual way.

 .. warning::